The Application Process

 - One college-level general psychology class covering the majority of the following topics:

-Scientific methods used to study behaviour and mental processes;
+Scientific methods used to study behavior and mental processes;

 The basic vocabulary of psychology;